RaiRaiTheRaichu/HiddenCaches/README.md

 ### How to install

 1. Download the latest release here: [link](https://github.com/RaiRaiTheRaichu/HiddenCaches/releases) -OR- build from source (instructions below)
-2. Simply extract the zip file contents into your root SPT-AKI folder (where EscapeFromTarkov.exe is).
+2. Simply extract the zip file contents into your root SPT folder (where EscapeFromTarkov.exe is).
 3. Your `BepInEx/plugins` folder should now contain a `RaiRai.HiddenCaches.dll` file inside.

 ### Known issues